hortonworks/cloudbreak/docs/aws_cb_shell.md

 Other available options:

-- --vpcID "string": your existing vpc on amazon
+`--vpcID` your existing vpc on amazon

-- --internetGatewayID "string": your amazon internet gateway
+`--internetGatewayID` your amazon internet gateway of the given VPC

-- --publicInAccount "flag": flags if the network is public in the account
+`--publicInAccount` flags if the network is public in the account

-There is a default network with name "default-aws-network".
+There is a default network with name `default-aws-network`.
+If we use this for cluster creation, Cloudbreak will create a new VPC with 10.0.0.0/16 subnet.

 You can check whether the network was created successfully by using the `network list` command.
 Check the network and select it if you are happy with it: